 When cortisol is high on a regular basis, it starts working against you.
 It can cause body and brain inflammation, weight gain in your abdomen, insulin resistance, menstrual irregularities, and osteoporosis.
 It stresses the HPA axis (hypothalamus-pituitary-adrenal), and dulls the cortisol receptors on your cells (cortisol resistance).
 High cortisol causes multi-systemic dysfunction that this graphic shows:

 These are real reasons why you should care about stress chemistry.
 Don’t stress about it, instead keep reading on to learn how to get a handle on this.
 Head over to the next post in this series which is When Your Body is Stressed and Your Mind Isn’t.
+And visit my Reclaim Your Hormones Program where you can assess and heal your adrenal stress.

 Please add comments or questions below.